 - Sally Potter’s ambitious romantic drama Yes, featuring dialogue in iambic pentameter, and starring three-time Academy Award nominee Joan Allen and Simon Abkarian.
 Also in the Yes movie cast: Samantha Bond, Sam Neill, Shirley Henderson, and veteran Sheila Hancock (The Moon-Spinners, The Anniversary).

-- Jaume Collet-Serra’s House of Wax, a remake of the 1953 Vincent Price horror classic of the same name – itself a remake of the 1933 Lionel Atwill-Fay Wray horror classic Mystery of the Wax Museum.
+- Jaume Collet-Serra’s House of Wax, a remake of the 1953 Vincent Price horror classic of the same name – itself a remake of Michael Curtiz’s 1933 horror classic Mystery of the Wax Museum, starring Lionel Atwill and Fay Wray.

 - Wong Kar-Wai’s moody 2046, starring Hong Kong Film Award winners and Golden Horse Award nominees Tony Leung Chiu-Wai and Zhang Ziyi.
 In addition to: Gong Li, Faye Wong, Carina Lau, Maggie Cheung, Chang Chen, Takuya Kimura, and Dong Jie.